tytydraco/yessleep/out/At_the_edge_of_Society_we_still_meet_with_our_bosses_Part_Three.md

 Cullen didn’t answer right away.
 But he did, and he did it honestly.
 “I do.
 But I don’t want to know where I’ll go, if I don’t come back.”

-Ron Bigsby studied him.
+Ron studied him.
 Cullen felt like he was thinking about something more than just professional interview etiquette and job safety.
 Cullen watched him turn his thoughtful blue eyes towards the Outside.
 He leaned back in his big black arm chair, all dark leather and comfort.
 Cullen wondered if he got the good chair because he was important here, or if he’d just brought it up here and nobody cared enough to question it.

 “I gotta ask some really specific questions.
 They might be off-putting, but again, honest answers.”